kinbitech38/Project/project1.md

         'sudo systemctl reload apache2'
 ## Create an index.html file in that location so that we can test that the virtual host works as expected
         'sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlamp/index.html'
-##  Now go to your browser and try to open your website URL using IP address
+##  Now go to your browser and try to open your website URL using IP address  .....

-      'thi code is html'
+## In case you want to change this behavior, you’ll need to edit the /etc/apache2/mods-enabled/dir.conf file and change the order in which the index.php file is listed within the DirectoryIndex directive
+       'sudo vim /etc/apache2/mods-enabled/dir.conf'

+       '<IfModule mod_dir.c>
+        #Change this:
+        #DirectoryIndex index.html index.cgi index.pl index.php index.xhtml index.htm
+        #To this:
+        DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm
+        </IfModule>'
+## After saving and closing the file, you will need to reload Apache so the changes take effect:
+        'sudo systemctl reload apache2'
+##   Create a new file named index.php inside your custom web root folder:
+        'vim /var/www/projectlamp/index.php'
+## This will open a blank file.
+Add the following text, which is valid PHP code, inside the file:
+      '<?php'
+      ' phpinfo();'